EPFO subscribers may face restrictions on early pension withdrawal: Report | NewsBytes

 -

-Currently, formal sector workers contribute 12% of their wage (basic pay and DA) towards EPFO's schemes.
+Currently, formal sector workers contribute 12% of their wage (basic pay and DA) toward EPFO's schemes.

 Their contribution is matched by their employers.
-Of this, 8.33% of the employers' share goes towards the pension scheme.
+Of this, 8.33% of the employers' share goes toward the pension scheme.

 Subscribers then receive a fixed pension.
 The pension amount remains fixed irrespective of the contribution made from wages during one's employment tenure.